 With one extraordinary season Roger Maris secured his place in baseball history.
 And yet his establishment of the major league home run record in 1961 proved to be more of a personal curse than a professional triumph.
 It also overshadowed, indeed overwhelmed, the totality of a career characterized at least as much by his consistent and important contributions to a string of League and World Championship teams--in both leagues throughout the 1960s--as by any single slugging accomplishment.

-The son of immigrants, the future home run king was born Roger Eugene Maras (the family name--or at least his side--was later changed to Maris, a change that may have resulted from family tension) on September 10, 1934, in Hibbing, Minnesota.
-The family moved to North Dakota when Maris was five, and he graduated from Bishop Shanley High School in Fargo.
+The future home run king was born Roger Eugene Maras on September 10, 1934, in Hibbing, Minnesota.
+His parents, Rudolph and Corrine Maras (née Perkovich), were of Croatian heritage; they were also born in Minnesota.
+The family moved to North Dakota when young Roger was five, and he graduated from Bishop Shanley High School in Fargo.
 There he was an athletic legend, once returning four kick-offs for touchdowns in a single game, a feat that remains a national record.
 Indeed, Maris’s football exploits earned him a scholarship to the University of Oklahoma, but quickly realizing that college life was not for him, he turned his full attention to baseball, where he would make an indelible mark.

 Slotted to replace Bauer in right field, the twenty-five-year-old Maris was expected to team with Yankee legend Mickey Mantle to anchor a lineup that was determined to return the Bronx Bombers to their accustomed spot atop the baseball world.
 Initially it appeared a dream match as Maris got off to a quick start, hitting two home runs in his first game in pinstripes.
 By early August he already had over thirty home runs and over ninety runs batted in as the Yankees, overcoming a slow start, reasserted their dominance of the American League, ultimately winning the pennant by eight games over a surprising Oriole squad.
 Unfortunately, in a harbinger of future difficulties, Maris suffered a number of late season injuries which limited his playing time down the stretch.
 However, despite the difficulties causes by his injuries, the left-handed slugger still finished with thirty-nine homers, only one back of league leader and teammate Mickey Mantle, and Maris led the league with an impressive 112 RBI, a performance that earned him the American League Most Valuable Player Award.
 His regular season effort not only warranted selection to his second All-Star game, but also earned him his only Gold Glove Award, evidence of yet another way he contributed to the Yankees’ turnaround.
 In the World Series, Maris played a comparatively minor role in the inconsistent Yankee attack.
 He hit .267 with two home runs as the Yankees, despite outscoring the Pirates 55-24, including 16-3, 10-0, and 12-0 routs, suffered a devastating loss on the historic ninth inning, seventh game walk off shot by light-hitting Pirates second baseman, Bill Mazeroski.